billvaglienti/ProtoGen/README.md

 Enum tag
 --------

-The Enum tag is used to create a named C language typedef enumeration.
+The Enum tag is used to create a named C\C++ language typedef enumeration.
 The enumeration is typically created in the header file that represents the parent of this tag.
 An example Enum tag is:

     <Enum name="packetIds" prefix="PKT_" comment="The list of packet identifiers">
         <Value name="ENGINECOMMAND" value="10" comment="Engine command packet"/>